Arts and Culture, Commission for

 Appointed by the Mayor and confirmed by the Council, subject to the following conditions: 1) the Mayor shall appoint seven (7) members; and, 2) the Mayor shall appoint the remaining eight (8) members, one each from a list of three (3) nominations submitted by each Councilmember.
 During September of each year, the Mayor shall designate a chairperson.
 In the absence of such designation, the Commission, on or after October 15, shall select from among its members a Chairperson.

-Members shall serve two (2) year staggered terms (maximum of 8 yrs) and each member shall serve until successor is duly appointed and confirmed.
-Terms of not more than five (5) members shall expire in any year.
+Members shall serve two (2) year staggered terms (maximum of 8 years) and each member shall serve until successor is duly appointed and confirmed.
 The expiration date of all terms shall be August 31.

 Board shall consist of fifteen (15) members who shall serve without compensation.
 Commission members shall be persons who represent the following areas: individual arts, arts organizations, arts patrons, educators, the business community, and the general public.